 The Annual Mossadegh Servant Leadership Lecture

-The 2017 Ellis Island Medal of Honor recipient, Mohammad Farzaneh, along with his brother, Jalal Farzaneh, the founders of Home Creations, will discuss their journey as immigrants from Iran to Norman, Oklahoma, in 1978 and becoming the largest new home builders in that state.
-Philanthropy, servant leadership and reaching across many communities, they will share their story of how they succeeded to attain the American dream.
+The 2017 Ellis Island Medal of Honor recipient, Mohammad Farzaneh, along with his brother, Jalal Farzaneh, the founders of Home Creations, discussed their journey as immigrants from Iran to Norman, Oklahoma, in 1978 and becoming the largest new home builders in that state.
+Philanthropy, servant leadership and reaching across many communities, shared their story of how they succeeded to attain the American dream.

 "Pragmatic Petroleum Management Post Nationalization of Iranian Oil"

 Mr. Fakhimi discussed his 30 years as one of the high-ranking executives and member of the governors of the National Iranian Oil Company, and his book, "Thirty Years Iran Oil: From Nationalization to Islamic Revolution."